ChenYi015/spark-on-k8s-operator/docs/api-docs.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>ServiceLables is a map of key,value pairs of labels that might be added to the service object.</p>
+<p>ServiceLabels is a map of key,value pairs of labels that might be added to the service object.</p>
 </td>
 </tr>
 <tr>